-Collaborating with funder ers, partners, stakeholders and communities Key project / initiative 2022/23 - 2024/25 SOI Work Programme Elected Member perception survey 2022/23: Complete the Elected Member survey review and recommend a new approach, including frequency.
+Collaborating with funders, partners, stakeholders and communities Key project / initiative 2022/23 - 2024/25 SOI Work Programme Elected Member perception survey Complete the Elected Member survey review and recommend a new approach, including frequency.
 Implement the new approach and establish a baseline.
-One Local Initiatives 2022/23-2024/25: Continue working with Local Boards to deliver transport led One Local Initiative projects, subject to funding: • Te Mahia access upgrade • Lake Road. • Meadowbank/Kohimarama connections. • Matiatia Masterplan development. • Papakura Train Station Park and Ride extension.
-Local Board Transport Capital Fund Work with Local Boards to prioritise and obtain agreement on objectives and needs, develop suitable local projects meeting the fund criteria, and work with the Boards to progress and deliver those projects.
-Long term strategic investment planning Continue to work closely with Council and Waka Kotahi on any continued work associated with the RLTP.
+One Local Initiatives 2022/23-2024/25: Continue working with Local Boards to deliver transport led One Local Initiative projects, subject to funding: • Te Mahia access upgrade. • Lake Road. • Meadowbank/Kohimarama connections. • Matiatia Masterplan development. • Papakura Train Station Park and Ride extension.
+Local Board transport capital fund Work with Local Boards to prioritise and obtain agreement on objectives and needs, develop suitable local projects meeting the fund criteria, and work with the Boards to progress and deliver those projects.

+Collaborating with funders, partners, stakeholders and communities Key project / initiative 2022/23 - 2024/25 SOI Work Programme Long term strategic investment planning 2022/23-2024/25: Continue to work closely with Council and Waka Kotahi on any continued work associated with the RLTP.
 Work with Council and ATAP partner agencies on any further development of ATAP.
-Submissions and advocacy Contribute to and support development of council submissions to government on issues impacting transport outcomes for Auckland.
+Submissions and advocacy 2022/23-2024/25: Contribute to and support development of council submissions to government on issues impacting transport outcomes for Auckland.